-- For Amazon Redshift targets, DataStreamer sends the unloaded data to the Amazon Simple Storage Service (Amazon S3).
+- · For Amazon Redshift targets, DataStreamer sends the unloaded data to the Amazon Simple Storage Service (Amazon S3).
 After the source data is in Amazon S3 storage, Fast Clone issues a copy command that copies the data to the Amazon Redshift target tables.
 If you plan to run unload jobs on a Windows system, you must install the PostgreSQL ODBC driver on the system.
-If you plan to run unload jobs on a Linux and UNIX system, use the DataDirect ODBC driver for PostgreSQL that Fast Clone provides. - For Greenplum targets, DataStreamer sends the unloaded data directly to the Greenplum parallel file distribution server (gpfdist) for loading to the target. - For Netezza targets, DataStreamer writes the unloaded data to the named pipes that represent the Netezza external tables.
-The Netezza ODBC driver reads the data from these pipes and loads the data to the Netezza target tables.

-To use the Netezza DataStreamer, you must install the Netezza ODBC driver on the system where you plan to run unload jobs.

-- For Teradata targets, DataStreamer sends the unloaded data directly to the Teradata Parallel Data Pump, FastLoad, or MultiLoad utility for loading to the target.
-To use the Teradata DataStreamer, you must install the TPT libraries on the system where you plan to run unload jobs. - For Vertica targets, DataStreamer uses the COPY command on the server side or the LCOPY command on the client side to send the unloaded data directly to Vertica targets.
+If you plan to run unload jobs on a Linux and UNIX system, use the DataDirect ODBC driver for PostgreSQL that Fast Clone provides. - · For Greenplum targets, DataStreamer sends the unloaded data directly to the Greenplum parallel file distribution server (gpfdist) for loading to the target. - · For Netezza targets, DataStreamer writes the unloaded data to the named pipes that represent the Netezza external tables.
+The Netezza ODBC driver reads the data from these pipes and loads the data to the Netezza target tables. - To use the Netezza DataStreamer, you must install the Netezza ODBC driver on the system where you plan to run unload jobs. - For Teradata targets, you must install the Teradata Parallel Transporter (TPT) libraries on the system where you plan to run unload jobs.
+DataStreamer sends unloaded source data directly to a TPT operator (Update Operator, Load Operator, or Stream Operator) to load data to the target. - · For Vertica targets, DataStreamer uses the COPY command on the server side or the LCOPY command on the client side to send the unloaded data directly to Vertica targets.

-Important: If you use DataStreamer, set the suppress\trailing\nullcols parameter value to false.
+Note: If you use DataStreamer to load Amazon Redshift, Greenplum, Netezza, Teradata, or Vertica targets, set the suppress_trailing_nullcols parameter value to false.
 You can set this parameter in the configuration file or in the Fast Clone Console on the Runtime Settings tab > Format Settings view.
 On the Format Settings view, clear the Suppress trailing null columns option.
-For more information, see "Runtime Parameters" on page 124.
+For more information, see "Runtime Parameters" on page 126.